juliendoutre/blood-flow-modelization/README.md

 FreeFem++ src/<filename>.edp
 ```

-`simple.edp` will run only one simulations when `final.edp` will run 100 simulations.
+`simple.edp` will run only one simulation when `final.edp` will run 100 simulations.